 And it’s not just who, but what, added Iliana.
-There may be other applications, systems, or enterprises accessing your data.
-It’s essential to understand all the people and entities that have access to your data, and ensure controls are appropriate for the level of access necessary to each.
+There may be other applications, systems, or enterprises accessing your information.
+It’s essential to understand all the people and entities with access, and ensure controls are appropriate for the level of access necessary to each.

 Next, said Chris, you should ask yourself: ‘Who built that machine learning system?’

 - Do you know who built the algorithm or model you’re using?

 - How can you trust them?

 What procedures can you put in place to make sure the people giving you this information are doing so securely and with the best intentions?

 AI in healthcare should take care to avoid bias and exacerbating disparities – one of the most pressing concerns with AI is inherent bias.
 Learn the goals and motivations of those who programmed the machine, understand the data it’s drawing patterns from, and ask questions about any potential gaps that could compromise the outcome.